Speakus/plugy/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - D2 can load all files, even those opened with Microsoft Excel (disabled by default).
 - Display the stats current value (without magical bonus) like Magic/gold find or maximum resistances.
 - Can launch game in windowed mode with some options (lock mouse/resize/on top/noborder).
-- PlugY is localized in English, French, German, Italian, Spanish, Polish.
-- Add following commands (the corresponding functions must be enabled in PlugY.ini) :
+- Add following commands (see "COMMENTS ON THE CONFIGURATION FILE") :
 	/save : Save game without exit.
-	/reload : Reload gamble page.
-	/page 1 : Show normal stats page (stats page must be opened, space not mandatory).
+	/page 1 : Show normal stats page (stats page must be opened).
-	/page 2 : Show extra stats page (stats page must be opened, space not mandatory).
+	/page 2 : Show extra stats page (stats page must be opened).
-	/page 3 : Show resistance stats page (stats page must be opened, space not mandatory).
+	/page 3 : Show resistance stats page (stats page must be opened).
-	/page 4 : (beta) Show available runewords (stats page must be opened, space not mandatory).
+	/page 4 : (beta) Show available runewords (stats page must be opened).
 	/lockmouse : Lock mouse cursor in the window.
-	/lock : same as /lockmouse.
+	/lock : Same as /lockmouse.
+	/unlockmouse : Unlock mouse cursor in the window.
+	/unlock : Same as /unlockmouse.
+	/renamechar newname : Rename your character and save it.
-	/pagename name : (beta) Rename current page stash (the new name isn't saved).
+	/renamepage name : Rename current page stash.
+	/setindex : Set current stash page as index /resetindex : Remove index flag on the current stash page.
+	/insertpage : Insert a new page after the current page.
+	/deletepage : Delete current page if empty.
-	/swap page : Swap the content of current stash page with the content of another page (space not mandatory).
+	/swap page : Swap the content of current stash page with the content of another page.
-	/toggle page : Swap the content of current stash page with the content of another page in opposing stash shared/personal (space not mandatory).
+	/toggle page : Swap the content of current stash page with the content of another page in opposing stash shared/personal.
 	/dlm : Toggle always display mana and life mode.
-(Since 1.13c, you can click on the bottom of each orbs) /dml : Same as /dlm.
+	/dml : Same as /dlm.
 	/dl : Toggle always display life mode.
-(Since 1.13c, you can click on the bottom of the orb) /dm : Toggle always display mana mode.
-(Since 1.13c, you can click on the bottom of the orb) /rename newname : (beta) rename your character and save it.
-(You must exit the game to update the stats page.)
+	/dm : Toggle always display mana mode.
-	/listcube : (beta) Create a "cube.txt" file in current directory containing all cube's receipts.
+	/listcube : (beta) Create a "cube.txt" file in save directory containing all cube's receipts.

-	/maxgold : CHEAT don't use in normal game.
-Set personnal stash, shared stash and character to max gold.
+v11.01 changes :
+Compatibily with 1.13d (thanks to L'Autour)
+Add command /unlockmouse : Unlock the mouse
+Add command /unlock : same as /unlockmouse
+Add command /renamepage : stash page name are succefully saved.
+Add command /setindex : Set the current stash page as index (prev/next index button go to an index if exists) Add command /resetindex : Remove index flag on the current stash page (prev/next index button go to this index if exists).
+Add command /insertpage : Insert a new page after the current page.
+Add command /deletepage : Delete current page if empty.
+Add localizion in Russian and google traduction for not translated language. (thanks to L'Autour) Add an option in PlugY.ini to select shared stash (instead of personal one) on character loading.
+Rename command /rename to /renamechar.
+Remove unfinished command /reload.

+v11.00 changes : Unofficial version supporting LOD 1.13d

 v10.01 changes :
 - Add windowed mode.